jainsarwang/imap-server-parser/ReadME.md

 -   In TypeScript File:
     ```typescript
-    const { IMAP } from "imap-server-parser"
+    import { IMAP } from "imap-server-parser"
     ```

 ## Usage